-- These are the words of the Son of God, whose eyes are like flaming fire, and whose feet are like brass: I know your life, your love, faith, service, and endurance; and I know that your life of late has been better than it was at - first.
-Yet I have this against you You tolerate the woman Jezebel, who declares that she is a prophet, and misleads my servants by her teaching, until they commit licen- - 21 tious acts and eat idol-offerings.
-I gave her time to repent, but she is determined not to turn from her licentiousness. - Therefore I am laying her on a bed of sickness, and bringing great suffering on those who are unfaithful with her, - unless they repent and turn from a life like hers.
-I will also put her children to death; and all the churches will learn that I am he who looks into people's hearts and souls; and I will give to each one of you what their life - deserves.
-But I say to the rest of you at Thyatira all who do not accept such teaching, whose who did not learn the secrets of Satan, as people call them I am not laying - on you any further burden; only hold fast to what you - have received, until I come.
-To those who conquer and are careful to live my life to the end to them I will give - authority over the nations, and they will rule them with an iron rod, as when earthen vessels are broken in pieces - 28 (as I myself have received from my Father) and I will - 29 give them the morning star.
+These are the words of the Son of God, whose eyes are like flaming fire, and whose feet are like brass: I know 19 your life, your love, faith, service, and endurance; and I know that your life of late has been better than it was at first.
+Yet I have this against you - You tolerate the woman 20 Jezebel, who declares that she is a prophet, and misleads my servants by her teaching, until they commit licentious acts and eat idol-offerings.
+I gave her time to repent, 21 but she is determined not to turn from her licentiousness.
+Therefore I am laying her on a bed of sickness, and bring-22 ing great suffering on those who are unfaithful with her, unless they repent and turn from a life like hers.
+I will 23 also put her children to death; and all the churches will learn that I am he who looks into people's hearts and souls; and I will give to each one of you what their life deserves.
+But I say to the rest of you at Thyatira - all who 24 do not accept such teaching, whose who did not learn the secrets of Satan, as people call them - I am not laying on you any further burden; only hold fast to what you 25 have received, until I come.
+To those who conquer and 26 are careful to live my life to the end - to them I will give authority over the nations, and they will rule them with 27 an iron rod, as when earthen vessels are broken in pieces (as I myself have received from my Father) and I will 28 29 give them the morning star.
 Let those who have ears hear what the Spirit is saying to the churches.

-3 "To the angel of the church in Sardis write:
+3 'To the angel of the church in Sardis write:

-These are the words of him who has the seven spirits of God and the seven stars; - I know your life, and that people say of you that you are living, though you are
+These are the words of him who has the seven spirits of God and the seven stars; - I know your life, and that people say of you that you are living, though you are dead.
+Be on the watch, and strengthen what still survives,

-- dead.
-Be on the watch, and strengthen what still survives, though once it was all but dead; for I have not found your - life perfect in the eyes of my God.
+- 2 dead.
+Be on the watch, and strengthen what still survives, though once it was all but dead; for I have not found your - 3 life perfect in the eyes of my God.
 Therefore remember what you have received and heard, and lay it to heart and repent.
-Unless you are on the watch, I will come like a thief, and you will not know at what hour I am coming - to you.
-Yet there are some few among you at Sardis who did not soil their robes; they will walk with me, robed in - white, for they are worthy.
-Those who conquer will be clothed in these white robes, and I will not strike their name out of the book of life; but I will own them before - 6 my Father, and before his angels.
+Unless you are on the watch, I will come like a thief, and you will not know at what hour I am coming - 4 to you.
+Yet there are some few among you at Sardis who did not soil their robes; they will walk with me, robed in - 5 white, for they are worthy.
+Those who conquer will be clothed in these white robes, and I will not strike their name out of the book of life; but I will own them before

+6 my Father, and before his angels.
 Let those who have ears hear what the Spirit is saying to the churches.

-7 "To the angel of the church in Philadelphia write:
+7 'To the angel of the church in Philadelphia write: